Feeling that “I am not enough” has plagued me my ENTIRE life.

 I Am Not Enough: The Real Meaning.

+Let’s dive into the real meanings of this epidemic dialog that takes a toll on our confidence.
 When we go inside of this statement, we soon see that it actually means much more.
 For each of us, it’s something slightly different.
 Let’s take a look at the hidden meanings, and what we are really saying to ourselves.

 “I am afraid” – Means that we don’t feel confident to go out and build relationships or take risks to build an amazing life.
 Living a life of mediocrity or a safe life is what so many people do.
 I did this for so many years.
 I began to feel empty and frankly just numb because I had built a safe world.